Code-Institute-Submissions/Explore_County_Durham/README.md

 I created the website with a main landing page and an image of the iconic Durham cathedral.
 I wanted this page to be quite simple and let the image be the main feature. <br>
-I designed the site with a mobile first approach, I wanted it to easy to navigate and created a similar structure to each page by replicating the header and footer across all pages. <br>
+I designed the site with a mobile first approach, I wanted it to be easy to navigate and created a similar structure to each page by replicating the header and footer across all pages. <br>
 The colours for the site were chosen, as blue and yellow is the colour of the flag for County Durham.